Developer-DAO/pixel-avatars/contract/README.md

 ### Deploy contract

 Deploy to a given network.
 Make sure that `.env` variables are set for the corresponding network.

----

-**Important: Before deploying**

-Please make sure that you have set the correct `SERVER_ADDRESS` in the `.env` file.
-The address should correspond to the associated webserver private key.

-Each environment should have their separate keypair - this is important.

-See `/web-server/README.md` for more information.

-**As this is an OpenZeppelin Upgradeable Contract**, there are two types of deploys now:

--   an initial deploy (only do once to setup initial 3 contracts), and
--   an upgrade deploy on each subsequent release

 **Localhost (hardhat)**